 Legal Betting Sites for Residents of Alaska

-The legal online betting options in Alaska consist of three major gaming sites.
-Each of these is considered legal because what they offer is determined to be contests of skill.
-The following betting sites are completely legal under all state and federal laws.
+Legal online betting options in Alaska consist of major DFS sites.
+Each of these is considered legal because what it offers is determined to be a contest of skill rather than gambling.
+The following betting sites are legal under all state and federal laws.

-This is the closest thing to legal sports betting available in Alaska.
 In many ways, fantasy sports require the same skill as fixed-odds sports betting.
-An understanding of stats, finding value and bankroll management are all useful in getting an edge over the competition.
+An understanding of stats, finding value, and bankroll management are all useful in getting an edge over the competition.

 Sports Betting in Alaska